ricco386/CYBER501x-Cybersecurity-Fundamentals/source/Unit_4.rst

 Router A sends an :ref:`ARP request <unit4_arp>`, a broadcast heard and read by every device on the network, looking for :ref:`unit4_ip` 10.10.2.99, send me your :ref:`unit4_mac`.
 The left interface of Router B sends a unicast :ref:`ARP reply <unit4_arp>` back to R1 with its :ref:`unit4_mac`.

-Router A re-encapsulates the original packet sent from Host A to Host X with a new frame.
-The new source MAC address represents the right interface of Router A, and the new destination MAC address represents the left interface of Router B.
+Router A re-encapsulates the original packet sent from Host A to Host X with a new `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_.
+The new source :ref:`unit4_mac` represents the right interface of Router A, and the new destination :ref:`unit4_mac` represents the left interface of Router B.

-Router B accepts the frame on its left interface, sees that the MAC address is its MAC address, then Router B inspects the destination IP address and it isn't its IP address.
-Router B's right interface then ARPs looking for the MAC address of Router C's left interface.
+Router B accepts the `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_ on its left interface, sees that the :ref:`unit4_mac` is its :ref:`unit4_mac`, then Router B inspects the destination :ref:`unit4_ip` and it isn't its :ref:`unit4_ip`.
+Router B's right interface then ARPs looking for the :ref:`unit4_mac` of Router C's left interface.

-After the ARP reply comes back, the new source MAC of the frame is the right interface of Router B. And the new destination MAC is the left interface of Router C. Then Router C's right interface finishes it off by actually ARPing for the destination since the right interface of R3 is actually on the destination's network.
+After the ARP reply comes back, the new source MAC of the `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_ is the right interface of Router B. And the new destination MAC is the left interface of Router C. Then Router C's right interface finishes it off by actually ARPing for the destination since the right interface of R3 is actually on the destination's network.

-The final frame has a source MAC address of the right interface of Router C and a destination MAC address of the actual destination, Host X. The destination gets the frame, sees its MAC address, opens it up, and confirms IP address.
+The final `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_ has a source :ref:`unit4_mac` of the right interface of Router C and a destination :ref:`unit4_mac` of the actual destination, Host X. The destination gets the `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_, sees its :ref:`unit4_mac`, opens it up, and confirms :ref:`unit4_ip`.

 The IP header is now stripped off and the higher layer data is sent up the networking stack on the destination for processing.